This post is also available in: Hindi

 Gently slide in the hot oil.
 Fry them on low to medium heat.

-Serve hot with finely chopped onion, dash of lemon sprinkled on the Chole.
+Serve hot with finely chopped onion, and a dash of lemon sprinkled on the Chole.

 Pin this image to your board